 We are a working beef farm devoted to breeding pasture fed Red Ruby Devon cattle along with a small flock of Lleyn sheep.
 We have a total 170 acres, of which about 110 acres is pasture grazed by our cattle and sheep or cut to make hay or silage for the animals in the winter.
+We're Farm Assured, manage the cattle under the Premium Cattle Health Scheme, and are certified under Pasture Fed Livestock Association (100% pasture fed).

 Red Ruby Devon